Plaza de Colón Madrid

 Read all articles

-Julia, the serene, towering snowy-white head by Spanish sculptor Juame Plensa, at 12m tall dwarfing Columbus, is for some equally divisive.
-Personally I adore it – I’ve taken photos of her flattened profile from all angles, and she is equally beautiful no matter where you view her from.
-She won’t be there forever so catch her while you can.
+Julia, the serene, towering snowy-white head by Spanish sculptor Jaume Plensa, at 12m tall dwarfing Columbus, is for some equally divisive.
+Personally, I adore her – she won’t be there forever, so catch her while you can.

 In front of Colón are the Jardines de Descubrimiento, or Gardens of Discovery.
-Take time to explore them and you will discover a few surprises, including a statue of Admiral Blas de Lezo, scourge of the British Navy.
-He was known as the “half-man” as his wounds resulted in him losing an eye, an arm and a leg.
-I was delighted to find a one-legged sculpture!
-It may seem strange to be commemorating an 18th century hero in 2014, which is when the statue was unveiled, but his efforts could be seen as the reason why Spanish and not English is spoken in South America.
+Explore them and discover a few surprises, including a statue of Admiral Blas de Lezo, the scourge of the British Navy.
+He was known as the “half-man” after losing an eye, an arm and a leg in battle.
+Unveiled in 2014, it may seem strange to be commemorating an 18th-century hero, but his efforts could be seen as the reason why Spanish and not English is spoken in South America.

-Check out the Museo Arqueológico Nacional next door on Calle Serrano and the nearby Fundación Mapfre while you’re there.
+Don’t miss out on the nearby Fundación Mapfre while you’re there.

 Andrea from Madrid